calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

         * Reliance on technology
         * Surveillance
         * Rules for AI
+    * [The Ethics of AI](https://ethics-of-ai.mooc.fi/) - a free online course created by the University of Helsinki
 * Impact of _Social Media_ on society
 * Impact of _AI_ on society
     * Automation